WE HAVE AN AMAZING HISTORY

 The “Old Fire” of 2003 was one of the worst wildfires in state history and ravaged much of the property and its neighbors.
 If not for the extraordinary staging efforts of local fire agencies, the Village would have been destroyed.
 The fire was exacerbated by a previous bark beetle infestation that weakened the already drought stricken trees.
 The Santa’s Village property was chosen to store and process millions of infested logs.
 This was not the most environmentally friendly use of the property as it was leased to a logging operation, and its abuse of the land is still evident today in many areas.

 BRINGING IT ALL BACK

 Restoring the historic qualities of the park is paramount in our efforts.
-Bringing Santa back to his village is also very important to us; he is why we are here in the first place!
-Santa is at the park all year.
-He will be actively participating in our outdoor activities.
+Bringing Santa back to his village is also very important to us: he is why we are here in the first place!
 Every year, SkyPark at Santa’s Village transforms into a dazzling Christmas Wonderland.
-Experience the nostalgia of an “Old-World Christmas in the Woods” with your family and friends, and create memories that will last a lifetime.
+Guests can experience the nostalgia of an “Old-World Christmas in the Woods” with their family and friends, and create memories that will last a lifetime.